arvigeus/AZ-204/Questions/Entra ID.md

 - [ ] Apps performing the Integrated Windows authentication flow

 Answer: Apps performing the on-behalf-of flow require code to handle Conditional Access challenges.
-The Integrated Windows authentication flow allows applications on domain or Azure Active Directory (Azure AD) joined computers to acquire a token silently.
+The Integrated Windows authentication flow allows applications on domain or Microsoft Entra ID joined computers to acquire a token silently.

 ---